 The mitigating circumstances policy works in conjunction with disability support.
 Some students who have disability support via the University Disability Advisory and Support Service (DASS) will have a support plan which includes 'one week automatic extensions' and if this is the case, students do not need to apply for Mitigating Circumstances unless more than a week is required.
+Further guidance for DASS-registered students on 'automatic extensions' can be found on the University website: http://documents.manchester.ac.uk/display.aspx?DocID=37272.
 Students with disability support may also submit a mitigating circumstances application if, for example, there are further complicating factors not relating to their disability.